Draconizations/LnzLive/GUIDE.md

 #### Paintball Mode

 In `Paintball Mode`, you can place prepared paintballs by point-and-click.
 This mode can be entered via the top menu or by right-clicking a specific ball to lock editing to that ball.
-When applying paintballs to Babyz, LnzLive automatically repeats the LNZ entries five times with `;rep#` comments to improve their stability in-game.
+When applying paintballs to Babyz, LnzLive automatically detects avoids the first 17 indices (chicken pox) and adds filler entries if necessary.

 #### Project Mode

 In `Project Mode`, you can quickly prototype body shapes.
 This mode allows you to set ranges and randomize entries from `[Project Ball]` and extension and scale sections (e.g., `[Leg Extension]` or `[Default Scales]`).
 For projections, the defaults given per species represent a normal distribution of fixed-projected ball pairs from official breed files, but the min and max projection values can be modified or you can add new fixed-projected pairs.
 You can also flag a pair with `Mirror` to also write out the same values to any ballz with left/right equivalents.
 If you check `Lock` on any entry in the table, then those values will not change when you randomize.
 When you are happy with the values, then hit `Apply Projections to LNZ` to write to LNZ.
 Order of `[Project Ball]` entries does matter for how ballz get placed and influence eachother, so you can also alter the order of planned entries in the properties panel.

+#### Move Mode

+Move Mode provides advanced visual editing for multiple balls:

+- **Group Movement:** Select multiple balls (CTRL+left-click or Box Select) to move them as a unit.

+- **Axis/Plane Locks:** Use the panel or hotkeys (X, Y, Z) to lock movement to specific axes or planes (X+Y, etc.).

+- **Nudging:** Use the panel buttons or Axis + Scroll to move selection by precise increments.

+- **Rotation:** Apply Roll, Pitch, or Yaw rotations.
+Use `ALT`+left-click to set a Pivot Ball for the rotation.

+- **Mirroring:** Toggle the `Mirr` options to move corresponding left/right balls symmetrically.

+- **Align & Snap:** Align selection to extremes or snap them to the furthest ball on an axis.

+- **Commit:** Use `Apply` to write changes to `[Move]` or `[Add Ball]` sections, or `Clear` to reset.

 #### Preset Mode